trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="analysis">Initial Coding Analysis</h4>

-The <font color="red">cm_</font> family of functions has three approaches to intial analysis of codes.
-The researcher may want to summarize, visualize or determine the proximaty of codes to one another.
+The <font color="red">cm_</font> family of functions has three approaches to initial analysis of codes.
+The researcher may want to summarize, visualize or determine the proximity of codes to one another.
 The following functions accomplish these tasks:

 1. <a href="#cmsum">Summary</a>
 2. <a href="#cmplot">Plotting</a>